Saurabhalerao/Getting-and-Cleaning-Data/codebook.md

 frequencyBodyGyroscopeJerkMagnitude

 Finally, the script creates a 2nd, independent tidy data set with the average of each measurement for each activity and each subject
-It is saved in File name tidydata.txt
+It is saved in File name "final tidydata.txt"